-3. 3 Confirmation of Participation / Conduct of Players
+3.3 Confirmation of Participation / Conduct of Players

 3. 3.
 1 The list of qualified players and the reserves will be published on the FIDE website together with the player's contract.
-All qualified players should sign their respective contract and send it to the FIDE Secretariat by 22 December 2010.
+All qualified players should sign their respective contract and send it to the FIDE Secretariat by 29 January 2010.
 It is each player's responsibility to get a copy and send it signed to the FIDE Secretariat by fax and registered mail.
+Especially for the loser of the World Championship Match in April 2010 (Anand or Topalov), the deadline for signing the player's contract is extended to 10 days after the match has ended.
 A player who does not submit his contract within the deadline will be replaced according to article 2.7.
 FIDE may accept late contracts received after the deadline, within a period of 10 days and only for serious reasons.
 Players not previously qualified but who have the right to participate as replacements shall be notified through the FIDE website and will have one further week to send their signed contracts.

-- 3. 3.
-2 A player who returns his signed contract but withdraws before 3 February 2011 shall be replaced by a player as described in article 2.7. - 3.
-3. 3.
-Any player who withdraws after the 3 February 2011 shall not be replaced and his opponent in the first round is declared as winner. - 3.
-3. 4 Players that fail to provide a satisfactory reason for withdrawal, after they have signed the player's contract, will be excluded from the next World Championship cycle. - 3.
-3. 5 For security and administrative reasons, all participants are expected to stay in the officially designated hotel(s). - 3.
-3. 6 Each player will receive two free single rooms for their hotel accommodation, including full board, for the whole duration of their matches. - 3.
-3. 7 No postponement of any game shall be allowed. - 3.
-3. 8 Separate contracts between the organiser(s) and the players may also be signed.
+3.3.2 A player who returns his signed contract but withdraws before 15 May 2010 shall be replaced by a player as described in article 2.7.

+3.3.3 Any player who withdraws after the 15th of May 2010 shall not be replaced and his opponent in the first round is declared as winner.

+3.3.4 Players that fail to provide a satisfactory reason for withdrawal, after they have signed the player's contract, will be excluded from the next World Championship cycle.

+3.3.5 For security and administrative reasons, all participants are expected to stay in the officially designated hotel(s).

+3.3.6 Each player will receive two free single rooms for their hotel accommodation, including full board, for the whole duration of their matches.

+3.3.7 No postponement of any game shall be allowed.

+3.3.8 Separate contracts between the organiser(s) and the players may also be signed.

-3. 4 Drawing of colours
+3.4 Drawing of colours

-- 3. 4.
-1 The draw for colours will be conducted during the opening ceremony. - 3.
-4. 2 For tie-break games, there shall be a separate drawing of lots conducted by the Chief Arbiter of each match.
+3. 4.
+1 The draw for colours will be conducted during the opening ceremony.

+3.4.2 For tie-break games, there shall be a separate drawing of lots conducted by the Chief Arbiter of each match.

-3. 5 Time control.
+3.5 Time control.

-- 3. 5.
-1 The time control for each game shall be: 120 minutes for the first 40 moves, 60 minutes for the next 20 moves and then 15 minutes for the rest of the game plus an additional 30 seconds per move starting from move 61. - 3.
-5. 2 The games shall be played using the electronic clocks and boards approved by FIDE.
+3.5.1 The time control for each game shall be: 120 minutes for the first 40 moves, 60 minutes for the next 20 moves and then 15 minutes for the rest of the game plus an additional 30 seconds per move starting from move 61.

+3.5.2 The games shall be played using the electronic clocks and boards approved by FIDE.

-3. 6 Conditions of victory
+3.6 Conditions of victory